|

 each opponent he defeats (zero points are earned for a loss).

-For the purposes of resolving ties when determining who will
+For the purposes of resolving ties when determining the standings,

-standings, the player(s) with the highest total tiebreak points
+the player(s) with the highest total tiebreak points will finish

 DETERMINING SIDES